How much does it cost to travel to Cuba? Below you will find my Cuba travel costs per day / destination.

 P.S.
-1 – Please use this post as a reference.
-Things in Cuba have changed.
-I have friends on the island, in Havana and Trinidad, and they’re keeping me posted with the current prices in Cuba.I’ll keep this article up to date with the latest information.
+1 – Things in Cuba have changed since my visit.
+I have friends on the island, in Havana and Trinidad, and they’re keeping me posted with the current prices in Cuba.
+I updated this post based on the information they provided me and friends’ recent trips to Cuba.

 P.S.
-2 – With the end of the CUC (Cuban Convertible Pesos), plus the lack of tourists and shortage of food supplies, Cubans are seeing an increase in prices on the island.
+2 – With the end of the CUC (Cuban Convertible Pesos), plus the lack of tourists and shortage of food supplies, Cubans have seeing an increase in prices on the island.
 So, expect to spend a bit more than what I did.

 Cuba is a fascinating and very unique country!
 It has an interesting history, stunning architecture, gorgeous beaches, captivating countryside, beautiful colonial cities and friendly people.